 Each miracle Jesus performed was amazing for the public.
 That made many to believe that Jesus was the Messiah and follow him.
 “The crowds were amazed when they saw the mute speaking, the deformed made whole, the lame walking, and the blind able to see, and they glorified the God of Israel” (Mt 15:31).
 There were many similar instances when the people expressed their amazement at the miracles of Jesus.

-When the disciples of Jesus also healed the sick, the onlookers expressed their amazement.
-Peter healed a crippled beggar at the gate of the temple called “the Beautiful Gate.”
+When the disciples of Jesus also healed the sick, onlookers expressed amazement.
+Peter healed a crippled beggar at the gate of the temple called “the Beautiful Gate”.
 The people who came to know this, “were filled with amazement and astonishment at what had happened to him” (Acts 3:10).

 (21) As the Father raises the dead and gives them life, so the Son gives life to whom he chooses.